ToD

 Yoan "ToD" Merlo is a French former professional player of the real-time strategy games Warcraft III and Starcraft II.
-In WarCraft III he played as the Human race and in StarCraft he played as Protoss. he was signed to the top esports team in the United Kingdom, Four-Kings, until 7 November 2007, when he decided not to renew his contract for unspecified reasons.
+In WarCraft III he played as the Human race, and in StarCraft he played as the Protoss.
+He was signed to the top esports team in the United Kingdom, 4Kings, until 7 November 2007, when he decided not to renew his contract for unspecified reasons.
 He later explained in an interview that the dissatisfying results of the Four Kings team were the reason for his departure.
 After much speculation, Merlo unexpectedly joined the team Mousesports on 1 December 2007.

-He is one of the most successful Warcraft III players ever, holding among other achievements first places at the World e-Sports Games, Blizzard Worldwide Invitational and Cyberathlete Professional League competitions.
+He is a former Warcraft III professional competitive player, holding among other achievements first places at the World e-Sports Games, Blizzard Worldwide Invitational and Cyberathlete Professional League competitions.
 He is also a World Cyber Games silver and bronze medalist.
-He was recognized as the Warcraft III player of 2007.

-In an interview with GOMTV.net, an esports organization based in Seoul, Korea, he hinted at his interest in competing in Starcraft 2.
+In an interview with GOMTV.net, an esports organization based in Seoul, South Korea, he hinted at his interest in competing in Starcraft 2.
 He achieved moderate success, winning some small tournaments and qualifying for World Cyber Games 2011.

 Warcraft III career

 Rise in France (2002–2003)

-Prior to playing Warcraft III Yoan played such games as Starcraft: Brood War and Counter-Strike, he cites twofold Starcraft World Cyber Games champion Lim "BoxeR" Yo-hwan as the reason he plays the Human race.
+Prior to playing Warcraft III, Yoan played such games as Starcraft: Brood War and Counter-Strike, he cites twofold Starcraft World Cyber Games champion Lim "BoxeR" Yo-hwan as the reason he plays the Human race.
 He started high level competitive Warcraft III after joining French based ArmaTeam, at the time a high level competitive gaming team sponsored by Intel.
-While representing the team he took fourth place at the 2003 Electronic Sports World Cup.
+While representing the team, he took fourth place at the 2003 Electronic Sports World Cup.

 Following this strong result he joined SK Gaming around August 2003 as ArmaTeam was facing internal problems at the time.
-Around this time he was competing in tournaments around the globe such as those organized by the Cyberathlete Professional League and Cyber X Games, something which he continues to do until today.
-After six months he returned to ArmaTeam because he preferred to compete with his friends in Paris rather than the globally diverse members of SK Gaming.
+Around this time, he was competing in tournaments around the globe, such as those organized by the Cyberathlete Professional League and Cyber X Games, something which he continues to do until today.
+After six months, he returned to ArmaTeam because he preferred to compete with his friends in Paris rather than with the globally diverse members of SK Gaming.